rmsolgi/lrtm-s5ptn/README.md

 # LRTM-S5PTN

-The LRTM-S5PTN was developed to investigate the low-rank properties of large-scale spatiotemporal atmospheric variables using low-rank tensor modeling (LRTM) of Sentinel-5P TROPOMI Tropospheric NO₂ (S5PTN).
+The LRTM-S5PTN was developed to investigate the low-rank properties of large-scale spatiotemporal atmospheric variables using a low-rank tensor model (LRTM) of Sentinel-5P TROPOMI Tropospheric NO₂ (S5PTN).

 The workflow is as follows: